frontenddevkan/frontenddevkan/README.md

 - higher education in Tyumen State Institute of World Economy, Management and Law. (in person 2004-2009)

 #### EXPIRIENCE ⚡

+🌱 In autumn 2023 - I hard learn javascript and make a projects with it and portfolio for job.

 🌱 In July 2023 - created **[channel for juniors frontend developers](https://t.me/digitalsova)**